 On June 7, 2004, the City of Tacoma, Department of Public Utilities, Light Division, a Washington municipal corporation (Tacoma Power), filed a complaint in the United States District Court for the Western District of Washington against over fifty companies, including Avista Corp., Avista Energy and Avista Power.
 According to the complaint, Tacoma Power distributes electricity to customers in Tacoma, and Pierce County, Washington, generates electricity at several facilities in western Washington and purchases power under supply contracts and in the Northwest spot market.
 Tacoma Power's complaint seeks compensatory and treble damages from alleged violations of the Sherman Act.
 Tacoma Power alleges that the defendants, acting in concert, engaged in a pattern of activities that had the purpose and effect of creating the impressions that the demand for power was higher, the supply of power was lower, or both, than was in fact the case.
 This allegedly resulted in an artificial increase of the prices paid for power sold in California and elsewhere in the western United States during the period from May 2000 through the end of 2001.
-Due to the alleged conduct.
+Due to the alleged unlawful conduct of the defendants, Tacoma Power allegedly paid an amount estimated to be \$175.0 million in excess of what it would have paid in the absence of such alleged conduct.
 In September 2004, this case was transferred to the United States District Court for the Southern District of California for consolidation with other pending actions.
 In February 2005, the Court granted the defendants' motion to dismiss this complaint for similar reasons to those expressed by the Court in the Wah Chang complaint described above.
 In March 2005, Tacoma Power filed an appeal with the United States Court of Appeals for the Ninth Circuit.
-Because the resolution of this lawsuit remains uncertain, legal cannot express an opinion on the extent, if any, of the Company's liability.
-However, based on information currently known to the Company's management, the Company does not expect that this lawsuit will have a material adverse effect on its financial condition, results of operations or cash flows.
-It is possible that a change could occur in the Company'
+Because the resolution of this lawsuit remains uncertain, legal counsel cannot express an opinion on the extent, if any, of the Company's liability.
+However, based on information currently known to the Company's management, the Company does not e